VirtoCommerce/vc-docs/platform/developer-guide/docs/Platform-Manager/Extensibility-Points/extending-main-menu.md

-### Adding New Items to Application Menu
+# Extend Main Menu

+As part of extending the main menu, you can add new items to the application menu to enhance functionality and user access.
 Use this code to add new menu items:

 ```JS
 .run(